stolostron/rhacm-docs/install/install_connected.md

   Cloning the repository provides the required files for installing Red Hat Advanced Cluster Management for Kubernetes.
 The repository contains three directories:

-  * `prereqs` - Contains `yaml` definitions  that define the required objects, such as namespaces and pull-secrets.
+  * `prereqs`: Contains `.yaml` definitions that define the required objects, such as namespaces and pull-secrets.

-  * `multiclusterhub-operator` - Contains   `yaml` definitions for setting up a `CatalogSource` for the operator.
+  * `multiclusterhub-operator`: Contains `.yaml` definitions for setting up a `CatalogSource` for the operator.

-  * `multiclusterhub` - Contains `yaml` definitions for creating an instance of `MultiClusterHub`.
+  * `multiclusterhub`: Contains `yaml` definitions for creating an instance of `MultiClusterHub`.

   Each directory contains a `kustomization.yaml` file with settings that you can update to create your environment.
 If you update the files, you can apply the changes by entering the `kubectl apply -k` command.

-2. Generate a pull-secret
+2. Generate a pull-secret.

-  1. Ensure you have access to the Red Hat Quay.io organization by signing in to the [open-cluster-management](https://quay.io/repository/open-cluster-management/multiclusterhub-operator-index?tab=tags).
+  1. Ensure you have access to the Red Hat Quay.io organization by signing in to [open-cluster-management](https://quay.io/repository/open-cluster-management/multiclusterhub-operator-index?tab=tags).

-    If you do not have access to the `open-cluster-management` org in Quay.io you can request access on the #forum-acm Slack channel.
+   If you do not have access to the `open-cluster-management` organization in Quay.io, you can request access on the internal `#forum-acm` Slack channel.

-  2. Replace *your_username* in the following link with your Quay.io username and visit the link:   https://quay.io/user/your_username?tab=settings.
+  2. Visit the following link, but replace `<your_username>` in with your Quay.io username:   https://quay.io/user/your_username?tab=settings.

   3. Select **Generate Encrypted Password**.